Skip to content ↓

 All our pupils and young people have educational needs arising from their injury and many will need to be assessed for an Education, Health and Social Care Plan while they are resident at The Children's Trust.

 Some children and young people return to their mainstream school and others may transfer to a different or more specialised setting.
-We work with the pupils' next placements by providing staff training and ongoing individualised curriculum support.
+We work with the pupils' next placements by offering advice, staff training and ongoing individualised curriculum support.

-Our age range starts with 2 year olds and goes up to 18 years.
-Pupils are taught both individually and in small groups and we work closely with the team of therapy, psychology, nursing and medical staff in order to provide a multi disciplinary approach with the child at the centre.
-Pupils attend sessions in The New Cheyne Centre, starting at 9.30am and finishing at 4.00pm each day, totalling 32.5hrs per week.
+Our pupil intake age range is from 2 to 18 years.
+Pupils are taught both individually and in small groups, and we work closely with The Children's Trust, who have a team of therapy, psychology, nursing and medical staff on site, in order to provide a multidisciplinary approach for the children attending the centre and their families.

 Uniform

-We want all pupils attending Surrey Teaching Centre to feel part of our school community and on arrival they will be allocated a specific class and teacher.
-We do not expect our pupils to wear a school uniform as a large majority of the day may be spent in physical, therapy or psychology sessions alongside their two school sessions.
-We ask pupils to wear clothing that will allow them to access both school and therapy sessions appropriately.
+We want all pupils attending Surrey Teaching Centre to feel part of our school community, and whilst they will be allocated a specific class and teacher, we do not expect our pupils to wear a school uniform.
+The majority of their day may be spent in therapy, psychology and physical sessions alongside their school sessions.
+We advise pupils to wear clothes that will allow them to access both school and therapy sessions comfortably and appropriately.

 Please find below important documents and information about our school.